redis/redis-doc/commands/geosearchstore.md

 This command is like `GEOSEARCH`, but stores the result in destination key.

-By default, it stores the results in a sorted set populated with their geospatial information into the destination key.
+By default, it stores the results in the `destintion` sorted set with their geospatial information.

-If `STOREDIST` is provided, it stores the items in a sorted set populated with their distance from the center of the circle or box, as a floating point number, in the same unit specified for that shape.
+When using the `STOREDIST` option, the command stores the items in a sorted set populated with their distance from the center of the circle or box, as a floating-point number, in the same unit specified for that shape.